moby/moby/contrib/man/md/docker-attach.md

  the detached container with **docker attach** using the container's ID or name.

-You can detach from the container again (and leave it running) with `CTRL-c` (for a quiet exit) or `CTRL-\` to get a stacktrace of the Docker client when it quits .
+You can detach from the container again (and leave it running) with `CTRL-c` (for a quiet exit) or `CTRL-\` to get a stacktrace of the Docker client when it quits.
 When you detach from a container the exit code will be returned to the client.

 # OPTIONS